Data encryption, and the increased privacy and security it brings, is a very sensitive topic at the moment.

 In the wake of the San Bernardino shooting, news surfaced that Apple denied a request from the FBI to unlock an iPhone that belonged to one of the gunmen.
 Understanding the full implications of an act such as this, they denied the request and have stood by their decision.

-FBI – and related government agencies – claim that without Apple’s support they cannot access critical information which is needed to conduct their investigation.
+FBI – and related government agencies – claim that without Apple’s support, they cannot access critical information to their investigation.

 Sadly, the fight is not about the data contained on the phone, as one would expect.